Thanvitha18/AI--Learning-Roadmap/README.md

-# AI Learning Roadmap – Days 1 to 7
+# 🚀 AI Learning Roadmap

-## Overview
+## Goal

-This repository contains my progress in learning Python and AI fundamentals as part of a 60-Day AI Learning Roadmap.
+To go from a beginner to building AI applications by learning Python, programming fundamentals, data handling, and AI-related technologies step by step.

 ---

-# Day 1: Introduction to AI & Python Setup
+# 📅 Day 1: AI Fundamentals & Setup

 ## Topics Covered